Connection coefficients for classical orthogonal polynomials of several variables: Connection coefficients for Jacobi polynomials on the simplex

 \section{Connection coefficients for Jacobi polynomials on the simplex}

 The Jacobi weight function on the simplex $T^d: = \{x \in \RR^d: x_i \ge 0, |x|\le 1\}$, where $|x|:=x_1+\ldots + x_d$, is defined by

 where $\k \in \RR^{d+1}$ with $\k_1 > -1,\ldots, \k_{d+1} > -1$.
-The Jacobi polynomials of $d$-variables are orthogonal polynomials with respect to the inner product
+The Jacobi polynomials of $d$ variables are orthogonal polynomials with respect to the inner product

+The normalizing factor in front of the integral is chosen so that $\la 1, 1 \ra_{W_\k} =1$.
 Let $\CV_n^d(W_\k)$ denote the space of orthogonal polynomials of degree $n$ with respect to $W_\k$.
 A family of orthogonal polynomials with respect to $W_\k$ can be given explicitly in terms of the Jacobi polynomials.
 For $\a, \b > -1$, the Jacobi polynomial $P_n^{(\a,\b)}$ satisfies

 To describe our orthogonal polynomials on the simplex, we will need the following notations that will be used throughout this paper: For $y=(y_1,\ldots, y_{d}) \in \RR^{d}$ and $1 \le j \le d$, we define